 Top Tips To Avoid Canker Sores

-Canker sores tend to be very unpredictable in nature and quite uncomfortable for many.
-Canker sores (apthous ulcers) are white sores, not blisters, that occur inside the mouth.
+Canker sores are known to be very unpredictable in nature and quite uncomfortable for many who suffer from them.
+Canker sores (also called apthous ulcers) are white sores, not blisters, that occur inside the mouth.
 They range in size from small dots to large coin sized ulcerations.
-They can be quite painful, may make eating, speaking or smiling difficult, and may take 1-2 weeks to heal.
-The canker sores have been studied for years, but the exact cause remains a mystery.
+They can be quite painful, may make eating, speaking or even just smiling difficult, and may take 1-2 weeks to heal.
+Canker sores have been studied clinically for years, but the exact cause remains a mystery to clinicians.
 They have been linked to a person’s genetic background, increased stress, or even minor dental trauma.
-The big question remains, what should you do to avoid canker sores.
+The big question remains, what should you do to avoid canker sores?

 Tips To Avoid Canker Sores

 -Maintain Proper Nutrition.
 It is important to maintain proper eating habits ensuring you are ingesting the right mix of vitamins and minerals to keep you healthy.
 Nutritional deficiencies have been shown to cause mouth ulcers.
 Researchers have shown that vitamin B12, zinc, iron, l-lysine, and folic acid are all very helpful in preventing canker sores.

 -Avoid Certain Foods.
 If you are suffering from a canker sore you should restrict your diet.
 Acidic drinks (such as orange juice or lemonade) can irritate the canker sores and actually prolong the healing process.
 Eating chocolate is a known trigger for apthous ulcers.